AndyOrel90/revaturenotes/README.md

 - Development: define technical requirements (methods, protocols, access, scalability, operations, hosting, etc)

-- Operations: release your MVP, foster a user-base, fix, re-fix
+- Operations: release your Minimal Viable Product, foster a user-base, fix, re-fix

 - Retirement: deprecation of the API, can be due to limited use, outdated plugins, lack of support, security concerns, etc.